Master of Arts Degree

-The Clinical Psychology specialization of the M.A. degree offers a broad education in the fundamentals of Clinical Psychology, preparing students for further study at the doctoral level, or for post-M.A. employment in settings offering psychological services.
-(The Clinical specialization is a terminal master’s degree program because the department does not offer a doctoral degree program in Clinical Psychology.)
-Graduates also may elect to work as a psychology assistant under the supervision of a doctoral-level, licensed psychologist.
-Psychology assistants work in hospital, forensic, or clinical settings and engage in assessment, treatment and research activities.
+The Clinical Psychology specialization of the M.A. degree offers a broad education in the fundamentals of Clinical Psychology, preparing students for further study at the doctoral level or for post-M.A. employment in settings offering psychological services or engaging in research.
+The Clinical Psychology specialization degree is a terminal master’s degree program; the department does not offer a doctoral degree in Clinical Psychology.

 The Clinical specialization offers two tracks of study to accommodate the interests of students:

-- Doctoral preparation track, which requires the completion of a research (typically, data-based) thesis; and
+1. Doctoral preparation (“thesis”) track, which requires the completion of a data-based research thesis; and

 Each track requires the student to complete a 50 credit hour program of coursework and clinical field experiences.
 The program requires full-time study for two academic years.
 No courses are offered during the summer, though students in the doctoral preparation track frequently work on their theses during the summer between the first and second years of the program.